NSHipster/articles/2013-08-19-nshashtable-and-nsmaptable.md

 However, even the best abstractions break down; their underlying assumptions overturned.
 In these cases, developers either venture further down the abstraction, or, if available use a more general-purpose solution.

 For `NSSet` and `NSDictionary`, the breaking assumption was in the memory behavior when storing objects in the collection.
 For `NSSet`, objects are a strongly referenced, as are `NSDictionary` values.
 Keys, on the other hand, are copied by `NSDictionary`.
 If a developer wanted to store a weak value, or use a non-`<NSCopying>`-conforming object as a key, they could be clever and use [`NSValue +valueWithNonretainedObject`](http://nshipster.com/nsvalue/).
-Or, as of iOS 6 (and as far back as Mac OS X 10.5), they could use `NSHashTable` or `NSMapTable`, the more general-case counterparts to `NSSet` or `NSDictionary`, respectively.
+Or, as of iOS 6 (and as far back as OS X Leopard), they could use `NSHashTable` or `NSMapTable`, the more general-case counterparts to `NSSet` or `NSDictionary`, respectively.

 So without further ado, here's everything you need to know about two of the more obscure members of Foundation's collection classes: